shyamanurag/123trade/DEPLOYMENT_SUMMARY_2025_07_03.md

 ## 🚀 Next Steps

-1. **Get Fresh Zerodha Token**: The current token has expired
+1. **Get Fresh ShareKhan Token**: The current token has expired
-2. **Authenticate**: Use the web interface at `/auth/zerodha/`
+2. **Authenticate**: Use the web interface at `/auth/sharekhan/`
 3. **Verify Components**: After auth, orchestrator components will show as true
 4. **Start Trading**: System is ready for paper trading when markets open

 ## 📝 Notes

 - Markets are closed now, so live data won't flow
-- TrueData connection errors during deployment are expected
+- ShareKhan connection errors during deployment are expected
 - All backend fixes from earlier are now deployed
 - System has graceful degradation - works without all components